Fine-grained Attention and Feature-sharing Generative Adversarial Networks for Single Image Super-Resolution: Experimental Results

 \subsection{Training Details}

-The DIV2K dataset was proposed in NTIRE 2017 Challenge on Single Image Super-Resolution~\cite{timofte2017ntire} and widely used in previous SR methods, which contains $800$, $100$ and $100$ images of 2K-resolution for training, validation, and testing, respectively.
-We use the training set from DIV2K dataset for training.
+In training, we use the training set from DIV2K~\cite{timofte2017ntire} as the training set to train our models.
 The LR images are obtained by bicubic downsampling (BI) from the source high-resolution images.
-At testing, we also use five standard benchmark datasets: Set5~\cite{bevilacqua2012low}, Set14~\cite{zeyde2010single}, BSD100~\cite{martin2001database}, Urban100~\cite{huang2015single}, and Manga109~\cite{matsui2017sketch}.
-Blau \emph{et al.}.~\cite{blau2018perception} proved perceptual quality is not always improved with the increase of PSNR value and revealed the trade-off between the average distortion and perceptual quality.
-We adopt perceptual index (PI) and root mean square error (RMSE) as our quantitative measurements, where PI measures the perceptual quality of the SR image and RMSE measures the reconstruction loss between HR image and SR image.
-Both PI and RMSE with lower values mean better results.

-In training, images are augmented by rotating and flipping.
+Images are augmented by rotating and flipping.
+We also randomly crop $48\times48$ patches from LR images as the input of the network.
+Our networks are optimized with the ADAM optimizer~\cite{kingma2014adam}.
+The hyper-parameters $\beta_1$ and $\beta_2$ in the ADAM optimizer are set to $\beta_1 = 0.9$ and $\beta_2=0.999$.
 The batch size is set to 16.
-Our methods are trained based on image patches and optimized with the ADAM optimizer~\cite{kingma2014adam}.
-The hyperparameters $\beta_1$ and $\beta_2$ in the ADAM optimizer are set to $\beta_1 = 0.9$ and $\beta_2=0.999$.
-We randomly crop $48\times48$ patches from LR images as the input of the network.
-The generator is pre-trained by the $L_1$ loss function.
+The generator is pre-trained by the $L_1$ loss function, followed by generator and the discriminator training with the corresponding loss functions.
 Following~\cite{lim2017enhanced,lai2017deep,shi2016real,zhang2018residual,zhang2019rnan}, the initial learning rate is set to $1\times10^{-4}$, and then decays to half every $2\times10^5$ iterations.
-In Fs-SRGAN, we set the number of RRDBs in the shared feature extractor as $E=1$.
-We implement our models with the PyTorch~\cite{paszke2017automatic} framework on a Titan Xp GPU.
+In FASRGAN, the coefficients in Eq.\ref{eq:generator_loss} are set as $\lambda_1 = 5e$-$3$, $\lambda_2 = 1e$-$2$ and $\lambda_3 = 1e$-$2$.
+Similar to ESRGAN~\cite{wang2018esrgan}, the number of RRDBs in the generator is set as 23.
+In Fs-SRGAN, we set the number of RRDBs in the shared feature extractor as $E=1$, and in the deep feature extractor as 16.
+The coefficients in Eq.\ref{eq:fs_generator} are set as $\lambda_1 = 5e$-$3$ and $\lambda_2 = 1e$-$2$.
+In FA+Fs-SRGAN, the number of RRDBs in the share part is set as 2, while in the deep feature extraction part is 15.
+The discriminator and the coefficients of the loss function are the same as those of FASRGAN.
+We implement our models with the PyTorch~\cite{paszke2017automatic} framework on two NVIDIA GeForce RTX 2080Ti GPUs.